vorontsann/2023-2-level-ctlr/lab_6_pipeline/README.rst

 for processing text and outputting its linguistic features in CoNLL-U format.

-Notice that this class inherits from ``LibraryWrapperProtocol``, which defines a specific set of methods to be present across all wrappers: ``_bootstrap``, ``analyze``, ``to_conllu``, as well as an attribute ``_analyzer``.
+Notice that this class inherits from ``LibraryWrapper``, which defines a specific set of methods to be present across all wrappers: ``_bootstrap``, ``analyze``, ``to_conllu``, as well as an attribute ``_analyzer``.
 In the following sections each field will be explained.